stripathy/kcni_summer/02_Labonte_mgp.md

 [documentation](https://github.com/PavlidisLab/markerGeneProfile) and by
 reading [Mancarci et
 al, 2017](http://www.eneuro.org/content/4/6/ENEURO.0212-17.2017) that
 describes it in greater detail.
-The Marker Gene Profiles tool makes use of cell type specific marker genes that have been

 ### preliminaries